crgardner/bank-account/README.md

 # bank-account

-bank-account is a Java 16 Spring Boot application that is used as an example of the Clean Architecture.
+bank-account is a Java 17 Spring Boot application used as an example of the Clean Architecture.
 The application allows you to:

 * Open accounts
 * Adjust accounts with deposits and withdrawals